 What Are Classification And Regression Algorithms

-A classification algorithm is the one that analyzes the training data to predict the outcome.
+A classification algorithm is one that analyzes the training data to predict the outcome.
 The outcome is a target class, for example, Day or Night, Yes or No, Long or Short.
 An example of a classification algorithm would be whether a customer in a superstore buying bread would also buy butter.
 The target class would be “Yes” or “No”.

 A regression algorithm finds out the relationship between the independent variables and predicts an outcome.
 Linear regression finds out a linear relationship between the input and output.
-For example: “a” as input and “b” as output, a linear function would be b = k*a+ c.
+For example: with “a” as input and “b” as output, a linear function would be b = k*a+ c.

 What Are Support Vectors

 Support Vectors are the data points that help us to optimize the hyperplane.
 These vectors lie closest to the hyperplane and are most difficult to classify.
 The position of the decision hyperplane depends on the support vectors.
 If these support vectors are removed, then it will also change the position of the hyperplane.

 A Support Vector Machine (SVM) uses the input data points or features called support vectors to maximize the decision boundaries i.e. the space around the hyperplane.
 The inputs and outputs of an SVM are similar to the neural network.
 There is just one difference between the SVM and NN as stated below.